Theme: “Recognizing the Media: Honouring Top Caribbean Stories”

 - Submissions should showcase creativity and thoughtful knowledge of the Caribbean and have a provocative story angle.

-- Award recipient agrees to allow his/her winning work to be published in part or in whole on onecaribbean.org, www.caribbeantravel.com and www.CaribbeanWeek.com.
+- Award recipient agrees to allow his/her winning work to be published in part or in whole on onecaribbean.org, www.caribbeantravel.com and www.CaribbeanWeek.com and/or on the CTO’s social media channels.

 - By submitting an entry, the participant grants the CTO an irrevocable, royalty free and perpetual license right to use without restriction and reproduce all submitted work, whether article or photo, including without limitation the copying, transmission, distribution and publication for display or promotion purposes.
 The participant will be credited every time the article or photo is used.